AdobeDocs/workfront.en/help/classic/manage-work/projects/planning-a-project/plan-project.md

 product-area: projects
 navigation-topic: plan-a-project
 title: Plan a project overview
-description: (NOTE: see if you need to add something about approval settings and users's time off might add time to tasks' timelines - Ninja story 2019.3)
+description: "(NOTE: see if you need to add something about approval settings and users's time off might add time to tasks' timelines - Ninja story 2019.3)"
 ---

 # Plan a project overview